hire-vladimir/SA-quandl/README.md

 ```
 ... | quandl metadata=true FRED/USARGDPQDSNAQ
 ```
 * using debug option will enable additional logging on the command to help troubleshoot data set pulls.
-See [#Troubleshooting] section
+See troubleshooting section
 ```
 ... | quandl debug=1 "WIKI/SPLK"
 ```